Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 Their documentation illustrates a common hosted pattern: provision an isolated environment, run code through an SDK, and read back stdout or stderr.
 Features, limits, pricing, and implementation details change quickly, so verify current provider documentation before hard-coding platform assumptions.

-A single control can fail.
-A firewall rule might have an unintended exception.
-A runtime can later require security patches.
-Production sandbox designs should not rely on one mechanism.
+A single control can fail: a firewall rule might have an unintended exception, and a runtime can later require security patches.
+Production sandbox designs shouldn't rely on one mechanism.

 A sandbox is more than a "box."
-It is a layered defense system where controls reduce different failure paths.
+It's a layered defense system where controls reduce different failure paths.
 If one layer fails, other layers can still reduce exposure.
 Use the following five controls as a baseline review for an untrusted-code execution environment.

 Start untrusted-code sandboxes with zero egress.
-Tasks such as sorting fixture data, running local unit tests, and formatting files do not need internet access.
+Tasks such as sorting fixture data, running local unit tests, and formatting files don't need internet access.
 If the agent needs a dependency, use a pinned pre-built image or a controlled internal mirror rather than general outbound access.
-This removes a direct exfiltration and callback path for jobs that do not need a network.
+This removes a direct exfiltration and callback path for jobs that don't need a network.

 Prevent resource exhaustion by setting hard caps on: